-A. Therapeutics, as Borrower, the Lenders party thereto and Agent entered into that certain Loan and Security Agreement, dated as of October 19, 2018 (as amended by that certain Amendment No. 1 to Loan and Security Agreement, dated as of December 11, 2018 "Original Agreement");

-B. Effective as of March 13, 2019, Therapeutics merged with and into the Company's wholly owned subsidiary known as Artemis AC Corp. and was the surviving corporation of the merger with Artemis AC Corp;

-C. The Company wished to become a Borrower, and Borrower, Lenders and Agent entered into an Amended and Restated Loan and Security Agreement effective as of June 27, 2019 (as subsequently amended from time to time, the "Original A&R LSA") which amended and restated the Original Agreement in its entirety, without constituting a novation;

-D. Borrower has now requested the Lenders to make available to Borrower a loan in an aggregate principal amount of up to Thirty-Two Million Five Hundred Thousand Dollars (\$32,500,000.00) (the "Term Loan"); and

-E. The Lenders are willing to make the Term Loan on the terms and conditions set forth in this Agreement.
+- A. Therapeutics, as Borrower the Lenders party thereto and Agent entered into that certain Loan and Security Agreement, dated as of October 19, 2018 (as amended by that certain Amendment No. 1 to Loan and Security Agreement, dated as of December 11, 2018, the "Original Agreement"); - B. Effective as of March 13, 2019, Therapeutics merged with and into the Company's wholly owned subsidiary known as Artemis AC Corp. and was the surviving corporation of the merger with Artemis AC Corp; - C. The Company wished to become a Borrower, and Borrower, Lenders and Agent entered into an Amended and Restated Loan and Security Agreement effective as of June 27, 2019 (as subsequently amended from time to time, the "Original A&R LSA") which amended and restated the Original Agreement in its entirety, without constituting a novation; - D. As of the First Amendment Effective Date, Borrower has now-requested the Lenders to make available to Borrower a loan up to six (6) tranches of term loans in an aggregate principal amount of up to Thirty-TwoOne Hundred Fifteen Million Five Hundred Thousand Dollars (\$32,500,000.00115,000,000.00) (the "Term Loan" Loans"); and - E. The Lenders are willing to make the Term LoanLoans on the terms and conditions set forth in this Agreement.